Patagonia Torrentshell 3L Pant - Women's Review

 Durability

-The simple design of the pants also contributed to their durability, as well as the straight-leg, athletic fit, which keeps the material closer to your body when moving.
+The simple design of these pants also contributes to their durability, as well as the straight-leg, athletic fit, which keeps the material closer to your body when moving.
 The stiffer materials also help prevent the pants from catching on shrubs and small trees, which we appreciate.
+While these aren't the most durable pair of rainpants that we've tested, they are certainly tough enough for most activities for which you will be using them.

 For a product you can feel good about purchasing, these pants are a good deal.
-They are made of recycled nylon ripstop, and we were surprised, ultimately, to see such an affordable price tag from one of our favorite ethical outdoor apparel companies.
+They are made of recycled nylon, and we were surprised, ultimately, to see such an affordable price tag from one of our favorite ethical outdoor apparel companies.